A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A branch-and-cut algorithm

-Note that node contractions are necessary before finding the vertex cut set.
-Otherwise, we might find a cut set that contains active driving nodes from one of the other components.
-Consequently, we would not discard the current solution because the right-hand side of \eqref{eq:strongcutconstraints_feasibility} would be greater than or equal to one.
-Figure \ref{fig:disc_infeasible} shows the steps in discovering these feasibility cuts.
-The infeasible layout has three connected components.
-The nodes in $D^{int}_{pq}$ are indicated in purple in Figure \ref{fig:connected_components_two_way}.
-The other driveway components in $\mathcal{C}(D^{int})$ are colored gray.
-We contract the union of all purple nodes and the bottom component of the driveway graph to create a super-source and contract the middle component to generate a super-sink.
-The resulting vertex cut set between them is shown in the left panel of Figure \ref{fig:vertex_separators}.
 A similar process is repeated by contracting the purple nodes and the nodes in the middle component.
 The super-source and the contracted super-sink are then used to find a minimum vertex cut set, which is shown using the pink nodes in Figure \ref{fig:vertex_separators}.
 As seen in the case of hop inequalities, it is sometimes possible to get a vertex separator that splits the contracted graphs into more than two components.
 In such cases, to make the cuts tighter, we shrink the vertex separator by only including the nodes that separate the entrance from the elements in $C$.
 Note that just one of the above-mentioned cuts is sufficient to avoid the current solution.
 However, adding multiple constraints and letting the solver decide where else to apply them can tighten the LP relaxation along the branch-and-bound tree.